dscolby/CausalELM.jl/docs/src/guide/metalearners.md

 # Metalearners
-Instead of knowing the avereage cuasal effect, we might want to know which units benefit and which units lose by being exposed to a treatment.
-For example, a cahs transfer program might motivate some people to work harder and incentivize tohers to work less.
-Thus, we might want to know how the cash transfer program affects individuals isntead of it average affect on the population.
+Instead of knowing the average cuasal effect, we might want to know which units benefit and which units lose by being exposed to a treatment.
+For example, a cash transfer program might motivate some people to work harder and incentivize others to work less.
+Thus, we might want to know how the cash transfer program affects individuals instead of it average affect on the population.
 To do so, we can use metalearners.
-Depending on the scenario, we may want to use an S-learners, a T-learner, or an X-learner.
-The basic steps to use all theree metalearners are below.
+Depending on the scenario, we may want to use an S-learner, a T-learner, or an X-learner.
+The basic steps to use all three metalearners are below.

 ## Generate Some data